matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Installing dependencies
 -----------------------

-The documentation for matplotlib is generated from reStructuredText using the Sphinx_ documentation generation tool.
+The documentation for Matplotlib is generated from reStructuredText using the Sphinx_ documentation generation tool.
 There are several extra requirements that are needed to build the documentation.
 They are listed in the file `doc-requirements.txt <https://github.com/matplotlib/matplotlib/blob/master/doc-requirements.txt>`_ as well as listed below:

-1. Sphinx-1.3 or later(Version 1.5.0 is not supported)
+1. Sphinx-1.3 or later (version 1.5.0 is not supported)
 2. numpydoc 0.4 or later
 3. IPython
 4. Mock
 5. colorspacious
 6. pillow
 7. graphviz
+8. spinx-gallery 0.1.12 or later

 .. note::